Skip to content

 Wax Ring and Base

 Securing the toilet to the floor and ensuring a watertight seal is the role of the wax ring.
 Situated at the base of the toilet, this seal prevents water leaks and potential damage to your flooring.
-Over time, it might need replacement, especially if you notice water seeping out from the toilet’s base.
+The wax ring is typically made from wax-coated fiberglass or rubber, providing a flexible yet durable barrier between the toilet and the waste pipe.
+Over time, factors such as frequent flushing, shifting of the toilet, or deterioration of the wax can compromise the integrity of the seal.
+When the wax ring begins to fail, you might notice water seeping out from the toilet’s base, leading to unsightly stains, mold growth, and damage to the flooring beneath.

 Toilet-Supply-Line